virendrapsamrat/jixic-react-ui/README.md

 - Styles are shipped as `@jixic/react-ui/styles.css`.
 - Theme tokens use CSS variables and support light and dark themes.
 - Type declarations and source maps are generated during build.
+- Package metadata includes npm and GitHub links so npmjs.com can show the repository, issue tracker, homepage, license, and keywords.

 ## License